Marina City: Architecture

+Marina City, designed by Bertrand Goldberg.

 The two towers contain identical floor plans.
 The bottom 19 floors form an exposed spiral parking ramp operated by valet with approximately 896 parking spaces.
-The 20th floor of each contains a laundry room and gym with panoramic views of the Loop, while floors 21 through 60 contain apartments (450 per tower).
-A 360-degree open-air roof deck lies on the 61st and top storey.
+The 20th floor of each contains a laundry room with panoramic views of the Loop, while floors 21 through 60 contain apartments (450 per tower).
+A 360-degree open-air roof deck lies on the 61st and top story.
 The buildings are accessed from separate lobbies that share a common below-grade mezzanine level as well as ground-level plaza entrances beside the House of Blues.
 Originally rental apartments, the complex converted to condominiums in 1977, but still contains a number of rental units.

 Marina City apartments are unusual in containing almost no interior right angles.
 On each residential floor, a circular hallway surrounds the elevator core, which is 32 ft in diameter, with 16 sector-shaped units arrayed around the hallway.
 Apartments are composed of these units.
 Bathrooms and kitchens are located towards the inside of the building.
 Living areas occupy the outermost areas of each unit.
 Each unit terminates in a 175 ft2 semi-circular balcony, separated from living areas by a floor-to-ceiling window wall.
 Because of this arrangement, every single living room and bedroom in Marina City has a balcony.

-The apartments are also unusual in that they function solely on electricity; neither natural gas nor propane serves any function.
-The apartments are not provided with hot water, air conditioning, or heat from a central source, as was the common practice at the time the towers were built.
-Instead, each unit contains individual water heaters, heating and cooling units, and electric stoves; residents pay individually for the electricity needed to run these appliances.
-This might have been a financial decision on the part of the building owners; at the time these towers were constructed, local electric utility Commonwealth Edison provided expensive building transformers at little or no charge, provided the buildings were made all-electric.
+The apartments are also unusual in that the sole utility is electricity; neither natural gas nor propane are used.
+The apartments have no central hot water, air conditioning, or heat, unlike common practice when the towers were built.
+Instead, each unit has individual water heaters, heating and cooling units, and electric stoves; residents pay individually for electricity for these appliances.
+This may have been financially astute on the part of the building owners; at the time the towers were constructed, local electric utility Commonwealth Edison supplied expensive building transformers at little or no charge, provided the buildings were made all-electric.

-In addition, the residential towers are noted for the high speed of their elevators.
+In addition, the residential towers have high speed elevators.
 It takes approximately 33 seconds to travel from the lower-level lobby to the 61st floor roof decks.

-The towers were awarded a prize by the New York Chapter of the American Institute of Architects in 1965 for their innovation.
+The towers were awarded a prize by the New York Chapter of the American Institute of Architects in 1965 for their innovations.

-The appearance of the towers is said to have inspired a similar design for the Corinthian Tower in New York.
+The appearance of the towers has been compared to The Corinthian, an apartment building in New York City.

-In 2007, the condominium board controversially claimed to own the common law copyright and trademark rights to the name and image of the buildings, although they do not own the parking garage portion of the buildings located below the 20th floor.
-They have claimed that any commercial use (such as in film or other media, such as on web sites) of pictures of the buildings or of the name "Marina City" without permission is a violation of their intellectual property rights.
+In 2007, the condominium board controversially claimed to own the common law copyright and trademark rights to the name and image of the buildings, although they do not own the parking garages located below the 20th floor.
+They have claimed that any commercial use (such as in film or other media such as web sites) of pictures of the buildings or of the name "Marina City" without permission is a violation of their intellectual property rights.